2017.09 - 2017.10 CASe/Method: Collaborative User Journey Mapping Method Customer; VISMA

 Enticing Engagement

-Triggered Self-Reflection
+Triggering Self-Reflection

 Exposing Invisible Gaps

 When using the method we move beyond the product, into the overall work/task process.
-By mapping out the holistic process it becomes easier to discover opportunities, exposing glitches, workarounds and gaps between interaction points that exist entirely outside of the digital screen.
+By mapping out the holistic process it becomes easier to discover opportunities, exposing glitches, workarounds and gaps between interaction points that exist outside of the digital screen.